shay-te/core-lib/website/docs/factory.md

-used in DataHandlerFactory
+used in DataHandlerRegistry

-cache  CacheFactory
+cache  CacheRegistry

 events